Skip to content

 Benefits of Physiotherapy

 The benefits of physiotherapy for spondylolisthesis are numerous.
-Physiotherapists can create individualized treatment plans that focus on your specific needs and goals.
+A physiotherapist can create individualized treatment plans that focus on your specific needs and goals.
 They will work with you to develop an exercise program tailored specifically to your condition so that it is safe and effective for you.
-In addition to improving your physical health, physiotherapists may also be able to provide education about nutrition, lifestyle modifications that may help reduce pain levels, as well as advice on how best to manage daily activities without exacerbating symptoms.
+In addition to improving your physical health, physiotherapists may also be able to provide education about lifestyle modifications that may help reduce pain levels, as well as advice on how best to manage daily activities without exacerbating symptoms.

 Furthermore, physiotherapists will provide guidance on proper posture when sitting or standing in order to reduce any further stress on the spine caused by spondylolisthesis; they may also suggest certain assistive devices like lumbar supports or ergonomic chairs if necessary in order to ensure proper posture throughout the day.
-Lastly, they can provide guidance on when other treatments such as medications or surgery might be necessary depending on the severity of your condition.
+Lastly, they can provide guidance on when other treatments such as surgery might be necessary depending on the severity of your condition.

 For those suffering from spondylolisthesis, physiotherapy offers a holistic approach that addresses both physical symptoms as well as lifestyle factors that could lead to further pain or discomfort over time.
 With a personalized treatment plan from a qualified physiotherapist, you can improve your physical health while learning how to manage your daily activities safely so that you live a more comfortable life despite having this condition.
-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself.
-Eric Bowman, BSc, MSPT, PT, or one of the other physiotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
-We are happy to listen and are here to help!

 Physiotherapist Eric Bowman graduated with a B.Sc. in Honours Kinesiology from the University of Waterloo in 2013 where he studied under world famous back researcher Stuart McGill.
 After completing his B.Sc. he researched exercise and osteoporosis under Lora Giangregorio at the UW Bone Health lab before completing his Masters of Physical Therapy at Western University in 2015 and becoming Canadian Powerlifting Union Coaching Workshop Certified in 2018.
 Eric’s areas of interest are rehabilitation for sports injuries, the elderly, and people with chronic pain.
 Outside of his clinical work Eric also contributes to course development and guest lecturing in the Kinesiology program at the University of Waterloo and has contributed to course development and review in the Western University Physiotherapy program.
 Eric has also competed in powerlifting.